andrewmcdan/FireSequencer/README.md

 This is a work in progress and may not function as expected.
 Much functionality is missing and some hardware specific functionality has been temporarily hardcoded .

+main.js will eventually become the primary entry point for the project.
+For now, I'm running FireSequencer.js and seq_loop.js directly.